2 Park Street Sydney

 - Brent Van Staden

 Brent is commercially focused and skilled in providing strategic legal advice.
-He takes an incisive approach to legal issues and excels at distilling complex legal matters into plain English.
+He has an incisive approach to legal issues and excel at distilling complex legal matters into plain English.

-Brent was named in Doyle's Guide 2016 as a leading commercial lawyer in Brisbane.
+In 2016 and 2020, Brent was named in Doyle's Guide as a leading commercial lawyer in Brisbane.

 - Damien Butler

 Damien Butler is a partner in the restructuring and insolvency team.

 Damien has extensive experience acting both for and against financial institutions, including many of the major banks, as well as insolvency practitioners and their clients.
 His experience involves complex insolvent administrations of businesses ranging from large-scale mining operations to land developers.

 Damien advises on corporate insolvency, security enforcements and corporate advisory in addition to his litigation work.